Guilherme-B/manifold/README.md

 The project is built on top of different languages and platforms:
 * Scrapers
   * [GoLang] - Go is a statically typed, compiled programming language designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
-Go is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency, making it a performant candidate for web scraping
+Go is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency making it a performant candidate for web scraping
   * [Python] (deprecated)
 * ETL
   *  [Apache Airflow] - Apache Airflow is an open-source workflow management platform
   *  [Apache Spark] - Apache Spark is an open-source unified analytics engine for large-scale data processing
   *  [AWS EMR] - Amazon Elastic MapReduce (EMR) is a tool for big data processing and analysis on Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto
-  *  [AWS Redshift] - Amazon Redshift is a data warehouse product which forms part of the larger cloud-computing platform Amazon Web Services
+  *  [AWS Redshift] - Amazon Redshift is a data warehouse product that forms part of the larger cloud-computing platform Amazon Web Services
   *  [AWS S3] - Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance